 Evolving digital technologies are propelling transformational changes across the broadcast industry and delivering the next generation of television.

 This ecosystem continues to develop, and consumers are increasingly expecting to watch high quality content, whenever and wherever it’s convenient.
 As well as this expansion, broadcasters continue to innovate.
 Technological developments are providing broadcasters with exciting new content propositions and ways to enhance the viewing experience.

 Broadcasters are driving change which we can see emerging in the following areas:

-Creating an expanded higher quality viewing experience
+Creating a higher quality viewing experience

 Creating trusted and high-quality content